-So much of who you are is not in the fine details, but in the imprint you leave on others.
-It’s true that people won’t remember what you say, but they will remember how you made them feel.
-I don’t recall exactly all the conversations I had with my mom as a child, teen or even an adult but I do have a good sense of what she’d say or do in lots of different situations.
+So much of who you are is not the physical space you embody — it’s the imprint you leave on others.
+Indeed, people won’t remember what you say, but they will remember how you made them feel.
+I don’t recall exactly all the conversations I had with my mom as a child, teen, or even an adult but I do have a good sense of what she’d say or do in lots of different situations.
 Situations I currently find myself in, especially as a mom to two teenagers.
 I draw strength from her memory when I feel like I’m faltering.
 Her spirit motivates me to keep going when I’m tired or unsure.
 I hear her voice in my head and it encourages me to take a deep breath when I feel panicked.
 Her quick, loud laugh comes to mind when something joyous and unexpected happens and it reminds me to celebrate and embrace it.

 The other day my daughter was dealing with a crushing disappointment.
 I didn’t know how to make it better, and everything I said seemed to make it worse.
-But I kept on doing what my mom would have done, which was to present her with reasonable solutions that she didn’t want to hear and remind her to take deep breaths because things always work out one way or another even though she didn’t want to hear that either.
-Of course it didn’t work.
+But I kept on doing what my mom would have done, which was to present her with reasonable solutions that she didn’t want to hear and remind her to take deep breaths because things always work out one way or another if you are willing to approach problems from multiple angles.
+I was trying to be logical, believing that there would be comfort in that for her.
+Of course, it didn’t work.
 She remained inconsolable.
-It was frustrating and made me feel helpless and I ended up crying too.
+It was frustrating and made me feel helpless, and I ended up crying too.
 That was the only thing that gave her pause.
 “Why are YOU crying?” she asked.
 “This isn’t about you.”
-It wasn’t about me, but I couldn’t help her and I didn’t know where to turn.
+It wasn’t about me, but I couldn’t help her, and I didn’t know where to turn.

 I think because I have embraced everything about my mom – the things I cherished and the ones that I didn’t appreciate so much – I can now allow myself to relax into who I am and what I want without apology.
 I know that I don’t need to get everything right to be a good mother, a good friend or a good person in general.
 And I don’t expect that of anyone else.
 I have flaws, but I also have a lot of qualities that I’m proud of.
 I think recognizing this allows me to help my kids embrace their strengths and acknowledge their weaknesses without dwelling on them.
 They are learning to build self-awareness by watching me work on my own.
 Or at least that’s what I’m telling myself these days.